CISecurity/ArtifactExpressions/ciscoASA/cisco_asa.line_object_intf_physical_name.md

 - subset of
 - superset of

+check
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- all
+- at least one
+- none satisfy
+- only one

 ### Generated Content
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF